Living with Bay Area Reporter, BAR.

 One must remember that there were people that died that no one wrote about, and, that there were people who did not want to be a BAR- Angel, as someone said to me.

 But I have obituaries until the end of 1993.
 Not all of them, but many.
 I show them,when I occasionally speak about my work in churches and libraries – to make people understand what it was like in San Francisco, and in other places in the world.

-My work with hiv/aids has been going on for many years, and during all those, often very lonely years, they have kept me going.
+My work with HIV/AIDS has been going on for many years, and during all those, often very lonely years, the obituaries have kept me going.
 I have only had to look at the photos, and it all starts again.
 As right now, it is in the middle of the night, and I am not tired.